Understanding newborn needs: sleep, feeds and play

 Or your baby might have an extra-long sleep every now and then.
 That’s OK too.
 Unless your doctor or child and family health nurse has told you otherwise, there’s no need to wake your baby for feeds.

-And at night, a good option might be settling your baby straight back to sleep after feeds, rather than trying to play.
+And at night, the best option might be settling your baby straight back to sleep after feeds, rather than trying to play.

-When it’s hard to know what your newborn needs
+When it’s hard to know what newborns need

-Your newborn will feel safe and secure when you interact with them in warm, loving and responsive ways.
+Your baby will feel safe and secure when you interact with them in warm, loving and responsive ways.
 You can’t spoil your baby by picking them up, cuddling them or talking to them.

 If your baby is crying a lot, it’s very important to look after yourself.
-Even just five minutes reading a book, walking around the block or doing some meditation can give you a break if you’re feeling stressed, anxious or angry.
+Even just 5 minutes reading a book, walking around the block or doing some meditation can give you a break if you’re feeling stressed, anxious or angry.
 Or sometimes it might help to have another person take over for a while.
-If you can, ask your partner or a friend or relative to help out.
+If you can, ask your partner or a friend or relative to help.

 Languages other than English